prg-titech/baccaml/README.md

 The important thing is that those strategies have their own pros and cons.

 We propose a _meta-hybrid JIT compilation framework_, and its experimental implementation called BacCaml.
-The three main features of BacCaml are:
+The main features of BacCaml are:

 - applying both method- and tracing-based compilation for different program parts
 - realiizing a hybrid JIT compiler with a single interpreter definition